-Whether you’re looking to melt your opponents with deadly attacks or just trying to soak up the warmth, these 15 best Fire-type Pokemon will definitely bring the heat to any battles in Pokemon Go, Arceus, and other franchise entries.
+If you’re looking to melt your opponents with the strongest attacks, these 15 best Fire-type Pokemon will definitely bring the heat to any battles in Pokemon Go, Arceus, and other franchise entries.

 Darmanitan is one of the most unique Fire-type Pokemon on our list, in that it has the ability to change forms depending on its ability and HP.
 However, it’s the Galar version that really packs a punch.
 While in Galarian Zen mode, Darmanitan receives a massive boost to both its Attack (160) and Speed (135) stats.

 - Read More: 15 best Fighting-type Pokemon ever